-Already one of the most respected coaches in the nation, Tim Welsh has taken the Notre Dame men's swimming and diving program to unprecedented levels and has it on the verge of becoming a national force as it enters the Atlantic Coast Conference in 2013.
+One of the most respected coaches in the nation, Tim Welsh brought the Notre Dame men's swimming and diving program to unprecedented levels and the verge of becoming a national force when it entered the Atlantic Coast Conference in 2013.

 Under his guidance, the Fighting Irish captured the program's first BIG EAST title in 2005 and repeated the feat in 2006, 2008, 2009, 2012 and 2013.
 Notre Dame has sent competitors to the NCAA Swimming and Diving Championships in six of the past nine seasons, with Frank Dyer earning the program's first All-America honor in 2012 and a record nine Irish swimmers competing at the 2013 NCAA meet.

-Welsh is not unaccustomed to success, as student-athletes and teams under his care have exceeded expectations and broken barriers throughout his 36-year career as a head coach.
+Welsh was not unaccustomed to success, as student-athletes and teams under his care have exceeded expectations and broken barriers throughout his 36-year career as a head coach.

-Since arriving at Notre Dame in 1985, Welsh has seen his teams post a 319-174 (.647) dual-meet record, while winning 22 league titles (Midwestern Collegiate - 15, BIG EAST - 6, North Star - 1) and taking second place on seven occasions (MCC - 2, BIG EAST - 5).
-His student-athletes also have been accomplished, earning 26 invitations to the NCAA Championships, gaining All-America honors on 11 occasions and winning over 45 BIG EAST events.
+Since arriving at Notre Dame in 1985, Welsh's teams posted a 326-179-1 (.645) dual-meet record, while winning 22 league titles (Midwestern Collegiate - 15, BIG EAST - 6, North Star - 1) and taking second place on seven occasions (MCC - 2, BIG EAST - 5).
+His student-athletes were also accomplished, earning 34 invitations to the NCAA Championships, gaining All-America honors on 12 occasions and winning over 45 conference championship meet events.

 With a victory over Penn State as part of the Shamrock Invitational on Jan.
 28, 2006, Welsh surpassed Dennis Stark's mark of 174 career dual-meet victories at Notre Dame.
 Stark, the only other head coach in Fighting Irish swimming and diving history, was at the helm of the program from 1958 until Welsh took over in 1985.